 Early production of 452 bowstring material included fibers lubricated with silicone.
 It was found that the silicone would not blend with our standard bowstring wax applied during manufacturing.
 This caused 452 material to dry out quickly and a dry string will fuzz of fray.

-Note also that the percentage of Vectran in 452X and Trophy is approximately 33%.
+Note also that the percentage of Vectran in 452X® is approximately 33%.
 The lower the Vectran content, the higher the durability, the faster the arrow speed, and the lower the fraying.
-BCY-X has the lowest % of Vectran, 13%.
+X-99® has the lowest percent of Vectran; 13%.

 The width of the wheel tracks and design of the compound bows can make a difference.
-Some bows have very wide and friendly wheel tracks and speed tests have shown that blended materials such as BCY-X and 452X and Trophy are not much slower than 8125 on these bows.
+Some bows have very wide and friendly wheel tracks, and speed tests have shown that blended materials such as X-99® and 452X® are not much slower than 8125® on these bows.

 On some compound bows, particularly those with narrow wheel tracks, the use of string material with a high percentage of Vectran has resulted in problems such as sudden catastrophic failures.